UBC-MOAD/docs/xios-2.rst

   and :envvar:`$SCRATCH` can also be used in XML file paths.
 * The more descriptive file name :file:`file_def_realistic.xml` for :kbd:`filedefs`

-.. _SwitchingFromXIOS-1toXIOS-2:
+.. _SwitchingFromXIOS-1toXIOS-2
-Switching from XIOS-1 to XIOS-2:
+Switching from XIOS-1 to XIOS-2
 ================================

 The main changes that need to be made when switching from XIOS-1 to XIOS-2 are to the XML configuration files.

-Make changes to iodef.xml:
+Make changes to iodef.xml
 --------------------------------
 First, remove the file definition section from :file:`iodef.xml` and move it to a new file named :file:`file_def.xml` (see the following section for more information).
 The file definition will now be loaded similar to :file:`domain_def.xml` and :file:`field_def.xml`.
-To do this, add the following lines to :file:`iodef.xml`:
+To do this, add the following lines to :file:`iodef.xml`

 .. code-block:: XML